udacity/udacidrone/docs/tutorial-shell.md

 ### Commands ###

 TODO: link to somewhere else for the full list of supported commands per platform.
 While the API has a common set of commands, unfortunately not every platform is able to support every type of command.

-TODO: decide where want to have the details for each type of platform.
-These details would include how to create the connections, what they mean, supported API functions, possible extra functions, etc...